CarlBateman/Documentation/content/How_To/contribute/contribute_to_documentation.md

 You can now [use markdown](https://guides.github.com/features/mastering-markdown/) to edit the documentation page.

-Once done, try to quickly explain what your modification is for, and click on the _Propose file change_ button:
+Once done, try to briefly explain what your modification is for, and click on the _Propose file change_ button:

 ![propose file change](/img/contribute/documentation/easy-submit.png)